 We take the role we can play in society seriously

 In addition to our for-profit work, we recognise the contribution we can make in improving the environment and society.
-We do this by doing what we do best: providing legal advice to organisations that have a great positive impact on society and the environment, and to people who have limited access to the justice system.
+We do this by doing what we do best: providing legal advice, and to people who have limited access to the justice system.
 We also support our clients in developing, launching and strengthening their own social responsibility initiatives and projects.

 The pro bono cases we take on contribute to the United Nations Sustainable Development Goals.
 Our Pro Bono practice focuses is on no. 16: Justice and Strong Institutions.
 This way, we promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels